 Numeric forecasting is a cyclical process, and its main stages are as follows:

-Synthesis of measured environmental and simulated data that describes the state of the atmosphere.
-It is used as input (initial and boundary conditions) for simulation software.
+Synthesis of measured environmental and simulated data that describes the state of the atmosphere is used as input (initial and boundary conditions) for simulation software.

 Four-dimensional (3D space + time dimension) simulation of the future atmospheric state is performed using atmospheric model simulators.